 Managed WordPress Hosting is, as the name suggests, an optimized and preinstalled hosting service in which all you need to do is to pay for the hosting and you are good to go.
 Managed WordPress hosting services are costlier than the unmanaged ones.

 There are several managed WordPress hosting services that have been powering sites with excellent performance and more.
 Even this site is hosted on a managed WP hosting by WordPress.com Business.
 Other popular services like WordPress.com Business are WPEngine and Pressable.

 I had a chance to play with these two and luckily my experiences were great.
-In this article I will review Rocket.net and follow up with BionicWP later.
+In this article, I will review Rocket.net.
+The BionicWP review is here.